Production readiness - Managed Service for Apache Flink

 This is a collection of important aspects of running production applications on Managed Service for Apache Flink.
 It's not an exhaustive list, but rather the bare minimum of what you should pay attention to before putting an application into production.

 Some problems with applications only manifest under heavy load.
-We have seen cases where applications seemed healthy and an operational event substantially amplified the load on the application.
-This can happen completely independent of the application itself: If the data source or the data sink is unavailable for a couple of hours, the Flink application cannot make progress.
-Once that issue is fixed there is a backlog of unprocessed data has accumulated that can completely exhaust the available resources.
-The load can then amplify bugs or performance issues that have not been emerging before.
+We have seen cases where applications seemed healthy, yet an operational event substantially amplified the load on the application.
+This can happen completely independent of the application itself.
+If the data source or the data sink is unavailable for a couple of hours, the Flink application cannot make progress.
+When that issue is fixed, there is a backlog of unprocessed data that has accumulated, which can completely exhaust the available resources.
+The load can then amplify bugs or performance issues that had not emerged before.

-It is therefore essential to run proper load tests for production applications.
+It is therefore essential that you run proper load tests for production applications.
 Questions that should be answered during those load tests include:

 • Is the application stable under sustained high load?